Getting started

 - Tone defaults — formal, neutral, warm, dry.
 Any individual draft can override.

-Per-agent context lives on each agent’s page.
-Tell the lead agent your ICP.
-Tell the calendar agent your working hours.
-Tell the email agent who you delegate to.
+Per-droid context lives on each droid’s page.
+Tell the lead droid your ICP.
+Tell the calendar droid your working hours.
+Tell the email droid who you delegate to.

 API & webhooks